BenyominWalters/code-notes/Checklist-Angular-Apps.md

 ```sh
 Error: Cannot find module '@angular-devkit/core'
 ```
 This means that you need to install that dependancy.
-Do that with `npm install @angular-devkit/core`
+Do that with `npm install @angular-devkit/core`.
+(Replace "@angular-devkit/core" with whatever dependancy the Error says you are missing.

 Sometimes you will have to manually close the server and restart.
 Close the server from your terminal with [Ctrl] C then reopen with `ng serve –open`